kevinyamauchi/conformance-dashboard/README.md

 - `id`, `name`, and `versions` are required; `homepage` is optional but must be a valid `http`/`https` URL if present.
-- `versions` is a list with one entry per tested release of your own tool — most tools will just have one.
-Each entry's `version` is the library's own release version (whatever was tested to produce these results) — not a spec version, which is what `values` covers.
+- `versions` is a list with one entry per tested release of your own tool.
+Each entry's `version` is the library's own release version (whatever was tested to produce these results) and not a spec version, which is what `values` covers.
 Each release is rendered as its own row in the table, grouped under the tool's name.
 Version strings must be unique within one tool.
 - Each entry's `values` keys must match a test set `id` nested under a version in `columns.yaml` (e.g. `v0.6-transforms`, not `v0.6`).
 Omit a key entirely if that combination hasn't been tested — it renders as